 There shall be member involvement throughout the planning and delivery of services.
-Services shall be:
+Services must be:

-- Delivered in a culturally and linguistically competent manner; - Respectful of the member receiving services; - Appropriate to members of diverse racial, ethnic, religious, sexual and gender identities and other cultural and linguistic groups; and - Appropriate for age, development, and education.
+- 1. Delivered in a culturally and linguistically competent manner; - 2.
+Respectful of the member receiving services; - 3.
+Appropriate to members of diverse racial, ethnic, religious, sexual and gender identities and other cultural and linguistic groups; and - 4.
+Appropriate for age, development, and education.